Who killed Tony Soprano?

 Ultimately, the Lupertazzi family would have had to overlook too many things that Tony did in order to continue doing business with him.

 For many people in New York, that pill might have been too bitter to swallow.

-From their perspective, it made sense to get rid of Tony and start afresh with someone like Paulie Gualtieri in charge.
+From their perspective, it made sense to get rid of Tony and start over with someone like Paulie Gualtieri in charge.

-At least Paulie would be far less stubborn and easier to control.
+At least Paulie would be far easier to control.

 “Five f*ckin’ families and we got this other pygmy thing over in Jersey.”

 You also have to think about the optics of the situation.

 The New York family could not let Tony off the hook without appearing weak.